Marvel Cinematic Universe Watch Order - Updated

 Agents of SHIELD 519-522

-- Kree, Thanos
+- Kree, Thanos, HYDRA

 - These last four episodes actually overlap with some big events later on, and make some mention of them, but I think they work better watched closer to the rest of the season due to the narrow timeframe.